Installation Guide

 FLAIR embeddings

-These static files are stored as Docker volumes.
-In order to download these items, please run:
+The engine Flair require some « embeddings » files: these static files are stored as Docker volumes.
+In order to get these files, please run:

 sudo su - kairntech